Friday September 4, 2020

 1. Repair Bare Spots throughout your Yard

 We all dread those unsightly brown spots of dead grass that tend to accumulate more frequently throughout the winter.
 It seems that with each month getting colder, the bald spots get worse, but you don’t have to resign yourself to splotchy dry grass until summer.
-Just with a little lawn maintenance you can have your yard ready for spring.
+Just with a little lawn maintenance or with the help of Lakeland lawn care professionals, you can have your yard ready for spring.
 Simply take a hoe, or a rakes, and use it to scratch the surface of the spot to loosen up the soil.
 Once the soil is broken up, use a lawn repair mixture of grass seed, fertilizer, and mulch, to recover the brown spot.
 For the best results, be sure to water it often, about every other day for just a couple of weeks.

 2. Take Back Control Over your Weeds